delaneyj/datastar/backends/go/site/static/md/guide/getting_started.md

 ...and give ourselves a place to show our new state on the client.

-Voila!
+Voilà!
 Now if you check out what you've done, you'll find you're able to send data to your `/put` endpoint and respond with HTML updating the output `div`.
 Neato!

 Let's retrieve the backend data we're now storing.